Spatial Qubit Entanglement Witness for Quantum Natured Gravity: Initial state preparation

-\paragraph{Initial state preparation} Witnessing the quantum nature of gravity through qubit correlations requires preparation of superposition state of large spatial splitting $d\sim10-100\mu m$ of a micron scale mass , $m\sim10^{-15}-10^{-14}$kg\cite{bose2017spin,van2020quantum}.
-This is considerably beyond what has already been realized (e.g., $10^{-25}$kg mass over $0.5 m$\cite{kovachy2015quantum}, or $10^{-22}$kg mass over $0.25\mu$m \cite{arndt2014testing},\cite{fein2019quantum}).
-However, there are several proposed schemes to achieve the required superpositions, with criteria in terms of temperature, pressure, acceleration/vibration noise well identified.
+Witnessing the quantum nature of gravity through qubit correlations requires preparation of a superposition state of large spatial splitting $d\sim 10$--$100\,\mu$m of a micron-scale mass, $m\sim 10^{-15}$--$10^{-14}\,$kg \cite{bose2017spin,van2020quantum}.
+This is considerably beyond what has already been realized (e.g.\ a $10^{-25}\,$kg mass over $0.5\,$m \cite{kovachy2015quantum}, or a $10^{-22}\,$kg mass over $0.25\,\mu$m \cite{arndt2014testing,fein2019quantum}).
+However, several proposed schemes can achieve the required superpositions, with criteria in temperature, pressure, acceleration/vibration noise well identified.